Particular/AwsLoanBrokerShowcase/README.md

-# AWS LoanBroker Sample
+# AWS LoanBroker example

-The AWS LoanBroker Sample is a basic loan broker implementation following the [structure presented](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ComposedMessagingExample.html) by [Gregor Hohpe](https://www.enterpriseintegrationpatterns.com/gregor.html) in his [Enterprise Integration Pattern](https://www.enterpriseintegrationpatterns.com/) book.
+The AWS LoanBroker example is a basic loan broker implementation following the [structure presented](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ComposedMessagingExample.html) by [Gregor Hohpe](https://www.enterpriseintegrationpatterns.com/gregor.html) in his [Enterprise Integration Pattern](https://www.enterpriseintegrationpatterns.com/) book.

-The sample is composed by:
+The example is composed by:

 - A client application, sending loan requests.
+- A credit bureau providing the customers' credit score.
-- A loan broker service that receives loan requests and orchestrates communication with downstream banks.
+- A loan broker service that receives loan requests, enriches them with credit scores, and orchestrates communication with downstream banks.
 - Three bank adapters, acting like Anti Corruption layers (ACL), simulating communication with downstream banks offering loans.
+- An email sender simulating email communication with customers.

-The sample also ships the following monitoring services:
+The example also ships the following monitoring services:

+- The Particular platform to monitor endpoints, capture and visualize audit messages, manage failed messages.
-- A Prometheus instance to collect, store, and query raw metrics data
+- A Prometheus instance to collect, store, and query raw metrics data.
-- A Grafana instance with two different metrics dashboards, using Prometheus as data source
+- A Grafana instance with three different metrics dashboards, using Prometheus as data source.
-- A Jaeger instance to visualize OpenTelemetry traces
+- A Jaeger instance to visualize OpenTelemetry traces.
+- AWS Distro for OpenTelemetry collector (ADOT), to collect and export metrics and traces to various destinations.

+The example also exports metrics and traces to AWS CloudWatch and XRay.

 ## Requirements